 Interactive SQL includes a set of commands that are entered in the top pane of the Interactive SQL display.
 These commands are intended only for Interactive SQL and are not sent to Adaptive Server for execution.
-Table 3-6 lists the commands available for Interactive SQL.
+Table 3-2 on page 39 lists the commands available for Interactive SQL.